 |Detects ChatGPT, GPT4, & Bard content||Only allow 2500 characters, which amounts to approximately 400 words.|

 |Utilize multiple NLP models to pinpoint AI-generated content effectively.||Does not indicate which part is AI written.|

 Sapling is famous as a support solution for customer-facing teams.
 However, the platform has added sturdy and up-to-date AI detector tools.
 Sapling is one of the top free AI text detectors.
 Whatever text you input, it outputs the probability of that being AI-generated by a model such as GPT-3.5 or ChatGPT.

-It’s noteworthy that its detector for the entire text and the per-sentence detector use two different techniques to give a high-accuracy output.
+Moreover, it’s noteworthy that its detector for the entire text and the per-sentence detector uses two different techniques to give a high-accuracy output.

 - Integration with Chrome, Google Docs, Outlook, and Word.